lawrencec/chauffeur/README.md

 A cross browser library for writing functional tests.

 This is a wrapper around [webdriverjs](https://github.com/camme/webdriverjs/), a webdriver module for js, hoping to provide a different api (using page objects) in which to write functional tests using webdriver.
-Currently the only example provided is for Mocha, though it should work fine in any test runner.

 ## Installation

 This module can be installed via npm:

 ``` bash
 $ npm install page-chauffeur
 ```

 or via a git clone :

 ``` bash
 $ npm install .
 ```

 Once installed, require it like so:

 ``` js
 var chauffeur = require('page-chauffeur');
 ```

-## Examples

-### Github example
+## Github example

 The following is an example of what the current api looks like using existing webdriverjs callbacks

 ``` js
 client
     .to(GithubPage)
     .at(GithubPage, function(err) {